 Ian is married with 4 children.
 He is very proud of his home city of Liverpool and has been frequenting Anfield for the past 40 years supporting his football team, Liverpool FC.
 He also has a keen interest in music and likes to attend concerts.
 Ian is recommended in the Legal 500 United Kingdom 2017 as a "Leading Individual" that "cares greatly, makes a real difference to the cases he is involved in and has the guts and drive to make things happen."

 Clinical Negligence Barrister, Farrar's BuildingView Profile

-Clinical Negligence Barrister, Farrar's BuildingAidan is regularly instructed on behalf of Claimants and the NHSLA in complex high value clinical negligence claims (in excess of £1 million).
+Clinical Negligence Barrister, Farrar's BuildingAidan O’Brien enjoys a burgeoning clinical negligence practice, acting as sole counsel for both Claimants and Defendants in complex multi-million pound claims.
 He has a Master’s degree in Healthcare Law & Ethics and has been published in the British Medical Journal.
-Aidan has a wealth of experience dealing with complex causation issues and has a particular interest in catastrophic brain injury and wrongful birth claims.
+Aidan has a particular specialism in claims arising from obstetric injuries, wrongful birth, cauda equina syndrome and failures in mental health care.
 Recent instructions include:

 Medical Negligence Partner, Enable LawView Profile